 274 Stations in 18 hours, 35 minutes, 38 seconds

 Steven Wilson & Samantha Cawley

 On 30th May 2006, Steve Wilson and Samantha Cawley beat the previous time by just five seconds - and this included having to now travel to Heathrow Terminal 4 using the replacement but service.

-They too started at Amersham and finished at Upminster in a time of 18 hours, 35 minutes and 38 seconds - making them the new world record holders, and again it took Guinness until almost four months later that they did have the record time.
+They too started at Amersham and finished at Upminster in a time of 18 hours, 35 minutes and 38 seconds - making them the new world record holders.

 It was Steve's third full attempt at the record and Sam's second - although they both took part in the Tube Relief attempt the previous year.

 Their own account of the day is on their web pages here.

 On June 9th 2006 , Shoreditch station closed permamently, but very strangely Guinness still ruled that it had to be done by the replacement bus service to the station, just because it was shown on the tube map.